Gaian-Technologies/ha_telemetry/README.md

 - Fallback telemetry interval
 - Fallback heartbeat interval

-### When To Use The Optional Custom CA Certificate Path
+### Optional Custom CA Certificate Path

 Use the optional custom CA certificate path when the broker certificate is signed by a private certificate authority, such as a local or Tailscale development hub.

-Example path inside Home Assistant:

-    ha_telemetry/ca/ca.crt
+If the file exists at:

+- `/root/config/custom_components/ha_telemetry/ca/ca.crt`

+then the preferred value to enter in Home Assistant is the path relative to the Home Assistant config directory:

+- `custom_components/ha_telemetry/ca/ca.crt`

+Absolute paths also work, but relative paths are cleaner and more portable.

 If you are testing against a local data_hub with generated development certificates:

 1. Copy `data_hub/certs/generated/ca/ca.crt` into your Home Assistant config directory.
-2. Enter the relative path in the managed setup form.
+2. Enter `custom_components/ha_telemetry/ca/ca.crt` in the managed setup form.

 ## Advanced Setup